_B-PEN (Brookline Parent Education Network)

 * with helpful information via written/electronic materials on a wide variety of

 Did you know that according to DrugFree.org, less than half of teens with mental health disorders get needed help?
 Brookline's Wellness Committee Dec.
-5 summit, “Youth & Mental Health: Balancing the Wellness Wheel,” aims to generate strategies that will help us guide our students and parents in developing a "whole child” approach to youth mental health and overall wellbeing.
+5 summit, “Youth & Mental Health: Balancing the Wellness Wheel,” generated strategies that will help us guide our students and parents in developing a "whole child” approach to youth mental health and overall wellbeing.
 Be on the lookout for the post-summit Parent Update on Youth & Mental Health.

 PARENT NETWORK CONNECTIONS